justin808/react-rails-tutorial/README.md

     { test: /\.scss$/, loader: "style!css!sass?outputStyle=expanded&imagePath=/assets/images"}

 # Source Maps
-They work for both Rails and the Webpack Server.
+They work for both Rails and the Webpack Server!

 # Deploying to Heroku

-In order to deploy to heroku, you'll need run this command to set a custom
+In order to deploy to heroku, you'll need run this command once to set a custom
 buildpack:

 ```